zingale/computational_astrophysics/content/ODEs/applications.md

 Application: Few Body Problem
 =============================

-Consider a system of masses interacting gravitationally.
+Consider a system of masses (e.g., stars) interacting gravitationally.
 Each experiences a gravitational force from the others.
 For $N$ masses, there are $N(N-1)/2$ interactions, which means that the work involved in evaluating all of the forces scales like $\mathcal{O}(N^2)$ for